Tag: jim thorpe

 Bulkeley Stadium, Hartford, Connecticut, 1928.

-Hartford’s new ownership was spearheaded by Robert J. Farrell, a local real estate developer.
-The purchase price for the franchise and stadium property was reported to be $200,000.
-Farrell created a private stock company made up of investors who expanded the grandstand at Bulkeley Stadium.
-John A. Danaher was hired to be the club’s Secretary to handle administrative duties.
+Hartford’s new ownership was spearheaded by Robert J. Farrell, a real estate developer.
+The purchase price for the franchise and the stadium property was reported to be $200,000.
+Farrell created a private stock company made up of investors and they expanded the grandstand at Bulkeley Stadium.
+John A. Danaher was hired to be the club’s secretary to handle administrative duties.
 The buyout reinforced the common opinion of the day – that Hartford was a celebrated baseball city.
 In preparation for the 1928 season, the Hartford Senators reintroduced the fan favorite, Paddy O’Connor as manager.

 Robert J. Farrell, President, Hartford Senators, 1928